Cass Business School Acceptance Rate

 We are making sure that this will improve over time !

-Modern Monetary Theory or Modern Money Theory (MMT) is a macroeconomic theory that describes the nature of money within a fiat, floating exchange rate system.
+Modern Monetary Theory or Modern Money Theory (MMT) is a heterodox macroeconomic theory that describes the nature of money within a fiat, floating exchange rate system.
 MMT synthesizes ideas from the state theory of money of Georg Friedrich Knapp (also known as chartalism) and the credit theory of money of Alfred Mitchell-Innes, the functional finance proposals of Abba Lerner, Hyman Minsky's views on the banking system and Wynne Godley's sectoral balances approach.
 Economists Warren Mosler, L. Randall Wray, Stephanie Kelton, Bill Mitchell and Pavlina R. Tcherneva are largely responsible for reviving the idea of chartalism as an explanation of money creation.
-MMT frames government spending and taxation differently to most orthodox frameworks, and instead relies on functionalist readings of historical events and evidence, such as the use of Tally sticks, or the creation of The Bank of England.
+MMT frames government spending and taxation differently to most orthodox frameworks.
 MMT states that the government is the monopoly issuer of its currency and therefore must spend currency into existence before any tax revenue can be collected.
 The government spends currency into existence and taxpayers use that currency to pay their obligations to the state.
-This means that taxes cannot fund public spending in a nominal monetary flow sense, as the government cannot collect money back in taxes until after it is has been issued into the economy.
-In this kind of monetary system, the government is never constrained in its ability to pay, rather the limits are the real resources available for purchase in the state's currency.
 MMT argues that the primary risk once the economy reaches full employment is demand-pull inflation, which acts as the only constraint on spending.
 MMT also argues that inflation pressures can be mitigated by increasing taxes on everyone, to reduce the spending capacity of the private sector, releasing real resources such that the state can employ them at current prices in a non-inflationary way.:150 The primary demand and inflation management approach advocated by most MMT economists is the job guarantee employer of last resort (ELR) programme.
 This provides a spend-side automatic fiscal stabilisation mechanism and establishes a nominal price anchor, utilising a buffer stock of employed labour.
 This is in contrast to the orthodox monetary dominance approach to demand management which involves adjusting interest rates and utilising a pool of unemployed labour as a buffer against inflationary pressures following a belief in a Phillip's curve trade off between the two.
-MMT is opposed to the market based neoclassical macroeconomic frameworks of currency creation and has been criticized heavily by economists from the neoclassical school.
+MMT is opposed to the mainstream neoclassical macroeconomic frameworks and has been criticized by many mainstream economists.
+In a 2019 survey of top U.S. economists not a single respondent agreed with the basic aspects of MMT.
+MMT is also strongly opposed by members of the Austrian school of economics.
 MMT's applicability varies across countries depending on degree of monetary sovereignty, with contrasting implications for the United States versus Eurozone members or countries with currency substitution.

 Article title : Modern Monetary Theory